-- Current grade standing of each house member.
+- Current class standing of each house member.

-- Proposed theme house name that clearly signifies the theme of the house.
+- Proposed theme house name, which must clearly signify the theme of the house.

 - The house's mission statement.

-Proposals are due on April 3 by 4 p.m. to the front desk in student life.
-Theme houses will be chosen by April 8 on the basis of the proposals' quality and creativity.
-Applicants will be notified via e-mail.
+- Proposals are due by 4 p.m. on the first weekday of April to the front desk in Student Life.
+Theme houses will be chosen within the first two weeks of April on the basis of the proposals' quality and creativity.
+Applicants will be notified via email.
 Junior- and senior-class applicants are preferred.

 All houses are furnished with bedroom furniture, a desk and chair for each resident, a sofa, loveseat, coffee and end tables, and a dining room table and chairs.
 Whitworth will pay for all utilities (not including cable TV).